Global Payroll

 Payroll Requirements

-• Payroll Payments: Wages must be paid at least twice a month unless agreed otherwise.
-Piecework wages are included.
-Employers must maintain a worker payroll roster for record-keeping purposes for at least five years.
+• Payroll Payments: Wages must generally be paid at least twice a month unless otherwise agreed, and employers must maintain a worker payroll roster for record-keeping purposes for at least five years.

 Banking Requirements Related to Payroll

-• Payment Methods: Payroll payments can be made via cash, check, or electronic funds transfer (EFT).
-When paying in cash, both employer and employee must sign a record.
-Withholding tax for foreign currency payments is based on the payment date’s foreign exchange rate.
-Subsidiaries or branch offices have remittance limits under foreign exchange controls, except with special approval.
+• Payment Methods: Payroll payments can be made via cash, check, or electronic funds transfer (EFT), subject to the employer’s arrangements and the employee’s agreement.
+When paying in cash, employers should maintain supporting records.
+Withholding tax for foreign currency payments is based on the applicable exchange rate on the payment date.
+Foreign exchange and remittance rules may apply to subsidiaries and branch offices.

 Statutory Reports